Concessions and Fee Assistance

 - Recent Income Statement - Centrelink form.
 These statements are available on request from Centrelink and must show your name, address, type of benefit and date benefit commenced.

 - Current Letter of Confirmation - Centrelink form.
 This is the letter sent to advise recipients of their Centrelink entitlements and payment arrangements.
 It must show your name, address, type of benefit, and date benefit commenced.
-CIT Student Services will check that the fees due date is covered..
+CIT Student Services will check you are eligible to have a concession applied to your account.

 - Pensioner Concession Card (PCC) or Health Care Card